640-KB/GLaBIOS/README.md

 | POST tests for all ICs        |     | Evaluate necessity of each vs code size to do it |
 | RAM / Parity / NMI handling   |     |	Test on real hardware.
 Provide additional output for offending memory |

-### Known Bugs / Incompatibilities

-- ROM BASIC (INT 18) loads but doesn't work properly.
-Memory at 40:200 (or 50:100 or 60:0, which is ES and SS when BASIC is running) is being overwritten after first key press.
-Screen doesn't draw properly first time.
-Crashes.

 ## BUILD NOTES:

 ### Assembler Version